Cyogen/API-Implementation/README.md

 # API-Implementation

 ## Objective
-This project was to develop a simple website with API implementation.
+Develop a simple website with API implementation.

 The aim was simply to learn how to add an endpoint that could be accessed publicly using API.
 I will be improving to a more robust and efficient implementation in the future as I learn more.
 The project was uploaded without the JS installation files.
 Initialization, installation of Express and launching the JS endpoint server will properly recreate the project.

 ### Skills Learned